Lotfullah21/react/02-hooks/02-useEffect/README.md

 We added another `{}` in map block, which we need to another return statement inside this block, otherwise it will return nothing.

-In JavaScript's `arrow functions` with a single expression, like the one you're using within `.map()`, the parentheses () around the expression implicitly indicate the return value.
+In JavaScript's `arrow functions` with a single expression, like the one we're using within `.map()`, the parentheses () around the expression implicitly indicate the return value.

 ```js
 return (